Luyanda-web09/Introduction-to-AI-IBM-/README.md

 In marketing, it personalizes advertisements and social media content based on user behavior.
 In healthcare, it aids in tailored treatments and simulates surgeries, while in education, it creates customized learning materials.

-the differences between traditional AI and generative AI, highlighting the evolution of AI systems.
+The differences between traditional AI and generative AI, highlighting the evolution of AI systems.

 Traditional AI Framework